pgaertig/nginx-big-upload/README.md

 - PUT/POST uploads,
 - Partial chunked and resumable uploads,
 - On the fly resumable CRC32 checksum calculation (client-side state),
-- On the fly resumable SHA-1
+- On the fly resumable SHA-1,MD5 (add by yarshure)
 - `nginx-upload-module` resumable protocol compatibility,

 ## Status and compatibility